Missing Values Handling for Machine Learning Portfolios: The Structure and Origins of Missing Predictor Data

 But many of the less-observable predictors are missing values simply because the data items they require are often missing.
-Predictors that used analyst forecast data are observed for at most 44\% of stocks in 1985, as forecasted EPS (feps) and analyst revision are only observed for this share.
-Other analyst-based predictors have even fewer observations, including analyst value, and earnings streak.
-These predictors fall below our 125-most-observed cutoff, being observed for only 25\% and 14\% of stocks, respectively.
-Data items are also often missing for less-common accounting variables, like excluded expenses (exclexp), advertising expenditure (adexp), and inventory growth (invgrowth).
-Like analyst value and earnings streak, advertising expenditure and inventory growth are observed for less than 1/3 of firms and do not make it into Table \ref{tab:miss-sum}.
+Predictors that use analyst forecast data are observed for at most 50\% of stocks, such as EPS forecast revision.
+Earnings surprise streak requires a long history of EPS forecasts, leading to an even smaller share.
+Data items are also often missing for less-common accounting variables, like advertising expense.

-Still others are missing values due to a diverse range of specialized filters.
-Asset tangibility (tang) applies only to manufacturing firms.
-Payout yield (payoutyield) drops stocks with non-positive payout.
-In CZ's interpretation, turnover volatility (std\_turn) drops stocks in the top two size quintiles, and operating profitability (operprof) drops stocks in the bottom size tercile.
-The original Piotroski F-score (PS) study only examines stocks in the highest BM quintile and organizational capital keeps only stocks with fiscal-year ends in December, leading both of these predictors to be dropped from Table \ref{tab:miss-sum}.
+Still other predictors have missing values due to a diverse range of specialized filters.
+Asset tangibility applies only to manufacturing firms, while IPO and age only applies to recent IPOs.
+Payout yield drops stocks with non-positive payout.
+In CZ's interpretation, turnover volatility drops stocks in the top two size quintiles, and operating profitability drops stocks in the bottom size tercile.
+The original Piotroski F-score (PS) study only examines stocks in the highest BM quintile.

+At the bottom of Table \ref{tab:short-list} are selected predictors that are observed for less than 10\% of stocks in 1985.
+These very low rates of observability are sometimes due to highly specialized data.
+Conglomerate return uses Compustat segment data and customer momentum uses the BEA input-output tables.
+Yet others combine specialized data with the use missingness to substitute for interaction effects, such as institutional ownership for high short interest.

 As seen in these details, missingness is sometimes used as a substitute for modeling non-monotonicity and interaction effects.
-Modeling these interactions is highly non-trivial.
-It requires going into the code behind the individual predictors, commenting out the missingness assignments, and carefully introducing new interaction variables if necessary.
+Incorporating these interactions is non-trivial.
+It requires going into the code behind the individual predictors, removing the missingness assignments, and carefully introducing new interaction variables.
 We leave this work for future research.